About

 From the streets of Kauai to city life in the DMV, his transition was challenging.
 I had to find ways to enrich his life with adventure, exploration, and making lots of canine friends along the way.
 Finding natural ways to manage his stress allowed him to start enjoying his new life.

-Renamed Kono, which means “invited” in the native Hawaiian language, he has lived up to his name.
+Renamed Kono, which means “invited” in Hawaiian, he has lived up to his name.
 He has helped socialize, rehabilitate, and model behavior for hundreds of dogs and puppies in the DMV.
 Kono has unmatched fluidity in his social interactions, giving appropriate communication and setting clear and consistent boundaries with little guidance from me.
 He invites dogs to learn how to be dogs.
-Kono embodies all his teachings; a true educator.”
+Kono embodies all his teachings; a true educator.

 Jess Ward, Village Canine